noa-beyond/eoProcessors/noa-harvester/README.md

     * `describe` (Copernicus only) - Describes the available query parameters for the collections as defined in the config file.
 - Options
     * `--output_path` (download only) Custom download location.
+    * `-bb, --bbox_only` Draw total bbox, not individual polygons in multipolygon shapefile.
     * `-v`, `--verbose` Shows the progress indicator when downloading (Copernicus - only for download command)
     * `--log LEVEL (INFO, DEBUG, WARNING, ERROR)` Shows the logs depending on the selected `LEVEL`
 - Arguments